 Dr Katie Adolphus

 I qualified as a Clinical Psychologist in 1999, having worked in the NHS since 1995.
-I specialise in working with Children and Families.
-Over my career I have worked at Great Ormond Street Hospital supporting children with a variety of physical health issues as well as being part of a team assessing children with possible Autism Spectrum Disorders (ASD).
+I specialise in working with Children and Families and have expertise in the Autism Spectrum Disorder or Condition / Asperger’s Syndrome.
+Over my career I have worked at Great Ormond Street Hospital supporting children with a variety of physical health issues as well as being part of a team assessing children with possible ASD / ASC.
 I have also worked in community Child & Adolescent Mental Health Teams (known as CAMHS) with children with a wide variety of emotional and behavioural concerns.
-I have continued to develop my interest in working with children with ASD, leading a specialist team providing support to families, which included running a parent support group.
+I lead a specialist team providing support to families with a child with Autism Spectrum Disorder or Asperger’s Syndrome, which included running a parent support group.
 I have also worked on a research project at Reading University providing an innovative therapy for children experiencing anxiety.